Code-Institute-Submissions/holiday-milestone-project2/README.md

 - bali.jpg Photo by VisionPic .net from Pexels
 - lisbon.jpg Photo by Lisa Fotios from Pexels
 - barcelona.jpg Photo by Chait Goli from Pexels
-- africa.jpg Photo by Oleg Magni from Pexels
-- asia.jpg Photo by Pixabay from Pexels
-- europe.jpg Photo by H. Emre from Pexels
-- oceania.jpg Photo by Sabel Blanco from Pexels
-- caribbean.jpg Photo by Jose Espinal from Pexels
-- northamerica.jpg Photo by Pixabay from Pexels
-- centralamerica.jpg Photo by Roberto Nickson from Pexels
-- southamerica.jpg Photo by Matheus Bertelli from Pexels
 - madrid.jpg Photo by Alexis Azabache from Pexels
 - berlin.jpg Photo by Shvets Anna from Pexels
 - sanfrancisco.jpg Photo by Pixabay from Pexels